 What will happen if I do not want to take part or decide later not to stay in the study?

 Your participation is voluntary.
 If you choose to take part now, you may change your mind and withdraw later.
-If you do not click on the ‘submit’ button after completing the form, your responses will not be recorded.
-However, once you click the ‘submit’ button at the end of the form, your responses cannot be withdrawn as we will not know which ones yours are.
+For survey participants, if you do not click on the ‘submit’ button after completing the form, your responses will not be recorded.
+However, once you click the ‘submit’ button at the end of the form, your responses cannot be withdrawn because researchers are not able to identify individual responses.
+Likewise focus groups participants may withdraw at any time and request their individual responses be removed from transcripts.

 Who can I call if I have questions?